anguillifax/IconicHouseWiki/Dynamic-Props.md

 # Dynamic Props

-## Comments
+A dynamic prop is a prop that responds to mouse clicks and can be interacted with.

+# Structure

+Base components are `UseHandler`, `ListenHandler`, and `AnyInteractionHandler`.
+Use the callbacks for highly specialized implementations.

+# Common Cases

-Add a `CommentInteraction` component to the actor.
-Specify what dialogue asset to trigger.
+**Comment:** Add a `SingleCommentInteraction` to the actor.
+Assign the dialogue asset.

-## Interactions

-### Examine

-Add a `ExamineInteraction` component to the actor.

-### Custom

-Add a `DelegateInteraction` component to the actor.
-Bind to the `OnInteract` delegate to respond to the click event.
+**Quest Task Completion Trigger:** Add a `QuestCompletionInteraction` to the actor.
+Assign the quest and associated task to mark complete.

-Set custom tooltip to improve usability.